mjjs/Nvdfetch/README.md

 Nvdfetch is a CLI application written in Go for checking for new drivers for your Nvidia GPU.

 Running Nvdfetch:
-* Run the application with no command line arguments.
-This makes the application run in automatic mode, which queries the host system for the required information to find the correct drivers.
+* Running Nvdfetch with no command line arguments makes the application run in automatic mode, which queries the host system for the required information to find the correct drivers.
 * Using the `-m` flag starts the application in manual mode.
 On initial launch, the user is asked a series of questions about the host system.
 The answers are used to determine the correct driver to get.
 A config file `config.json` is created based on the answers and it will be used for sequential runs.

 Other good to know arguments: